AI-reference/AI-reference.github.io/Tips.md

 CognAC also hosts workshops with real-world companies; a good way to broaden your network, and workshops on bachelor courses.
 For example, the association hosted a recap workshop about one of the programming courses last year.

 Often you can visit lunch lectures hosted by CognAC where someone will give a small lecture (maybe someone from a company, or a Master student about their research).
 Lunch is often provided (free) at these lectures.

+CognAC also has a tutor program, so you can get a tutor if you are struggling with a specific course (or be a tutor if you are great).

 Going to CognAC events is the easiest way to make friends and get to know other AI students (not just first-years).
 It's a no-brainer.